WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
-Community Classroom Is Leading the Great Coding Reconnaissance in India
+- Community Classroom Is Leading the Great Coding Reconnaissance in India - Ashwanth Sai!